synvara/aider-mcp-server/README.md

 **Returns:**

-- A simple string indicating the outcome: `"success"` or `"failure"`.
+- A simple dict: {success, diff}
+  - `success`: boolean - Whether the operation was successful.
+  - `diff`: string - The diff of the changes made to the file.

 ### 2. `list_models`